-Click image for PDF brochure
+Click image for PDF brochure and programme

 The conference will address the wide range of ways in which companies need to understand and manage legally the flow of personal data between countries, companies, and objects related to people.
 Now that 109 countries have national privacy laws, what are the unintended consequences when managing a global privacy function?
 While EU tensions with the USA Safe Harbor rumble on, we will also cover major privacy developments in China.